IF ... THEN Conditions

 ALSO: IF condition2 THEN ...

-With a bit of algebra you could always pack both conditions into one, but it may be easier to do it this way.
+With a bit of algebra you could always pack both conditions into one, but it can be easier to do it this way.

 And finally, in a loop it can help resolve a performance issue with IF ...
 THEN conditions and insert files.